 As I mentioned before, when you draw a dog it is good to slightly outline the masculine body.
 This can be achieved by shading.

-Shade the body dark brown pencil as you see on the picture.
+Shade the body dark brown pencil as you see in the picture.

 Here I want you to use your own creativity and if possible always try to make it better than mine.

-Darken gradually the dog’s body by black color pencil.
+Darken gradually the dog’s body with a black color pencil.

 Since the basic color is made in brown, the black pencil won’t look like real black, which is good.

 Shade the rest of the body.
 Again, try to make it better than me.